Divdude77/Instagram-Page-Automator/README.md

 post_cooldown is used to specify how long you want to wait before posting a new meme (in seconds).
 Its set to three hours by default.

-memeskip is used to skip the first two memes from r/memes as they are announcements.
+memeskip is used to skip the first meme as they are announcements in most subreddits.
+This variable can be set to 0 to prevent skipping.

 ## NOTE:
 This bot is completely safe as the instagram account details are stored locally on your device.